 [00:36:32] Kirsten Wagenaar: Yes, me too.
 Thank you so much for having me.
 It was lovely talking to you too.

-[00:36:36] Patrick O’Keefe: You have been talking to Kirsten Wagenaar, community strategist and a consultant at community agency Bind.
+[00:36:36] Patrick O’Keefe: We have been talking to Kirsten Wagenaar, community strategist and a consultant at community agency Bind.
 For more information visit bind.nl.
 Find them on Facebook at Facebook.com/bindcommunitybuilding.
-Twitter at bind_community.
-Instagram at bindnl.
-For the transcript for this episode, plus highlights and links that we mentioned.
-Please visit CommunitySignal.com.
+Twitter at @bind_community.
+Instagram at @bindnl.
+For the transcript for this episode, plus highlights and links that we mentioned, please visit CommunitySignal.com.
 Community Signal is produced by Karn Broad.
 It’s a tough divided world out there.
 Take care of yourself.
 We’ll see you next week.

 [00:37:16] [END OF AUDIO]